 The aim of the graduate program is to educate and prepare qualified, promising students for future professional practice as artists, designers, art history scholars, and educators at the college and university level.
 Studio students may concentrate in ceramics, painting, photography, printmaking, or sculpture, or in a combination of these disciplines.
 Design students may concentrate in visual communication design or industrial design.
-Art history students select from a range of course offerings to fulfill their professional interests.

 First year New Faces critique with all faculty and research associates